Tree Planting FAQ

 Working hours can vary; however, typically the crews work from 5 a.m. to mid-afternoon.

-• I’ve heard tree planting is hard work – how strenuous is it?
+I’ve heard tree planting in hard work; how strenuous is it?

 Silviculture foresters say tree planting requires more energy than any other forestry job.
 “After a summer tree planting a person has the stamina and the muscles as if they had spent every day in a conditioning gym program.
 They are ready to play soccer, hockey or any sport.”